DINIT-SERVICE(5) Dinit - service management system DINIT-SERVICE(5)

 • Double quotes (") can be used around all or part of a property value, to prevent whitespace collapse and prevent interpretation of other special characters (such as "#") inside the quotes.
 The quote characters are not considered part of the property value.
 White space appearing inside quotes does not act as a delimiter for tokens.

-• A backslash (\) can be used to escape the next character, causing it to lose any special meaning and become part of the property value.
+• A backslash (\) can be used (even inside double quotes) to escape the next character, causing it to lose any special meaning and become part of the property value (escaped newlines are an exception—they mark the end of a comment, and otherwise are treated as an unescaped space, allowing a property value to extend to the next line; in this case, the following line must begin with leading whitespace).
 A double backslash (\\) is collapsed to a single backslash within the parameter value.
-White space preceded by a backslash will not separate tokens.
+White space preceded by a backslash can be used to include whitespace within a token.

 Setting a property generally overrides any previous setting (from prior lines).
 However some properties are set additively; these include dependency relationships and options properties.